When the Dojang Becomes a Cage, and knowing when you have outgrown your environment

 Fairness is not optional.
 It is the bedrock of respect.
 When a student’s loyalty and effort are consistently met with dismissal, the contract is broken.

-Jae-hwa Kwon so I was told built his legacy on strictness, but also on evenness.
-His fire burned hot, but it burned the same for everyone.
+Strictness should go along with evenness.
 A master who cannot do this loses legitimacy, no matter how high the belt.

 Anger as Boundary, Not Failure